MAiD in Canada – All is Not Beauty

 As you are probably aware, Jennyfer’s death by euthanasia was made into a beautiful yet deeply disturbing short film by one of Canada’s best-known fashion retailers, Québec-based La Maison Simons as part of its “All is Beauty” marketing strategy.

-If you haven’t already, please watch this copy of the original Simons video, “The Most Beautiful Exit” which glamourises assisted suicide.
+If you haven’t already, please watch the copy of the original Simons video, “The Most Beautiful Exit” which glamourises assisted suicide.

 Australian journalist Michael Cook wrote in his article, A Canadian retailer exploits a young artist’s euthanasia to market its fashions – “A brilliant video can’t hide the ghoulish side of death to a timetable” the following: